Lemon8: TikTok sister app tops app store amid looming ban

 Lemon8 resembles an amalgamation of the types of short-form videos found on TikTok and the picture-perfect aesthetic of Instagram and Pinterest.

-TikTok says it plans to shut down the platform in the U.S. by Jan.
-19 if the government prevails, as it did in a lower court.
+TikTok says it plans to shut down the platform in the US by January 19 if the government prevails, as it did in a lower court.

 Influencers previously partnered with Lemon8 to promote the lesser-known app on TikTok.
 In recent weeks, many of them have hailed Lemon8 as the place to go if TikTok is banned under federal law.
 Some have also been recommending it through paid sponsored posts tagged #lemon8partner, showing a recent corporate push to generate more users.